Promised Land (Joe Smooth song): Impact and legacy

-In 1995, British DJ Graham Gold picked "Promised Land" as one of his favourite songs, saying, "I got it in '89 when I wasn't known for playing house.
+In 1994, French DJ Laurent Garnier named "Promised Land" one of his favourites of all time, saying, "I played this recently at the Leisure Lounge.
+It's a classic — beautiful lyrics, a positive song.
+Joe Smooth gave it to me when we met once at the Hacienda.
+It'll always be in my box."
+In 1995, British DJ Graham Gold also named it one of his favourite songs, adding, "I got it in '89 when I wasn't known for playing house.
 It's one of those wicked emotional records where the lyrical and musical content is so uplifting that you never get tired of hearing it."
-Also British hardhouse and trance music record producer Jon the Dentist chose it as one of his favourites same year, adding, "It's got uplifting vocals.
+Same year, British hardhouse and trance music record producer Jon the Dentist named it one of his favourites, saying, "It's got uplifting vocals.
 I hate singing but I'm always singing along when I play it.
 I'm sure people are thinking, who's that prat in the DJ box.
 It's what deep house should be all about."

-In 1996, Mixmag ranked the song number 20 in its "100 Greatest Dance Singles Of All Time" list, adding, "There's Someday and Strings of Life and Chime and Keep On Moving, but the one record that, for me, sums up the excitement of that period of music more than any other is the incredible spiritual burst of optimism that is Joe Smooth's Promised Land."

-In 1998, DJ Magazine ranked it number 4 in their list of "Top 100 Club Tunes".

-In 2018, Mixmag listed it as one of "The 30 best vocal house anthems ever".
+In 1996, British electronic dance and clubbing magazine Mixmag ranked the song number 20 in its "100 Greatest Dance Singles of All Time" list, adding, "There's 'Someday' and 'Strings of Life' and 'Chime' and 'Keep On Moving', but the one record that, for me, sums up the excitement of that period of music more than any other is the incredible spiritual burst of optimism that is Joe Smooth's 'Promised Land'."
+In 1998, DJ Magazine ranked it number four in their list of "Top 100 Club Tunes".
+In October 2004, "Promised Land" appeared in the video game Grand Theft Auto: San Andreas.
+Within the game, the song could be heard playing on the fictional House Music radio station SF-UR.
+In 2018, Mixmag listed it as one of "The 30 Best Vocal House Anthems Ever".
+In 2019, Spin Magazine ranked "Promised Land" among "The 40 Best Deep House Tracks of All Time".